Thomas' Birthday Adventures Presents

 Your Body Is Literally

-Begging You To Cum.
+Begging You To Come.

 Did you know that 72 hours in a forest does more for your prefrontal cortex than literally anything else on Earth?
 Science said it.
 I read it.
 It was a whole study from Japan.
 Your cortisol levels are THROUGH THE ROOF right now and you don't even know it.
 Come to the mountains.
 Drink the water.
 Heal yourself.
 It's free — well, the gear can be an expensive investment, but once you have it, assuming we stay friends, you're gonna use it quite a bit.